 In the case of preemies, if they don't have positive physical touch, there can actually be a shift in brain development.
-Making sure that positive physical touch is present to offset the unpleasantness of other stressors in a NICU is critical for ensuring your preemie's healthy brain development.
+Give your baby enough positive physical touch to offset the unpleasantness of other stressors in a NICU will help ensure your preemie's healthy brain development.

-There’s almost never a bad time to show some affection with your child and help her feel secure and loved.
-Communicate closely with your nurses if you're in the NICU to find out when and where are the best times to participate with proactive physical touch.
-We like to call this "mindful touch".
+There’s almost never a bad time to show some affection with your child and help them feel secure and loved.
+Communicate closely with your nurses in the NICU to find out when and where are the best times to participate with proactive physical touch.

 The Time is Always Right For Hugging